Powerlearnproject/se-day1-assignment-CodeINFJ/README.md

 6. **Deployment** – Releases the software for users, either as a full launch or phased rollout.
 7. **Maintenance** – Provides updates, bug fixes, and improvements to keep the software functional and secure.

-## Waterfall vs. Agile Methodologies
+## D. Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.

 ### 1. Waterfall Methodology
 Waterfall follows a **linear and sequential** approach where each phase must be completed before moving to the next.